 I’m a lady who loves her sleep so for most training runs I have everything laid out the night before so my alarm isn’t any earlier than it needs to be!”

-My go-to race day breakfast is typically a mix of protein and carbs with some hydration of course:
+My go-to race day breakfast is oatmeal with half a banana and some almond butter.

 Final tips for our runners